mxmxmx/O_C/B_O_M.md

 | OLED | 1x | SH1106 or SSD1306 / 1.3" / 128x64 (†) |

 - (†) you can find these 1.3" displays on ebay or aliexpress for < 10$. as long as the description claims that they are `SH1106` or `SSD1306` and the pinout is: `GND - VCC - D0 - D1 - RST - DC - CS`, they should work (or `GND - VCC - CLK - MOSI - RES - DC - CS`, which is the same). **make sure you get the right size**: 1.3" (not 0.96")!
-- alternatively, the hardware/gerbers folder has .brd/.sch files for a/the OLED carrier board. in that case, you'd need to get the bare OLED. [for example here](http://www.buydisplay.com/default/serial-spi-1-3-inch-128x64-oled-display-module-ssd1306-white-on-black), though there's cheaper options for getting bare OLEDs.
+- alternatively, the hardware/gerbers folder has **.brd/.sch** files for a/the OLED carrier board. in that case, you'd need to get the bare OLED. [for example here](http://www.buydisplay.com/default/serial-spi-1-3-inch-128x64-oled-display-module-ssd1306-white-on-black) (though there's cheaper options for getting bare OLEDs).